 CHC educational material is provided on this website, and you can find commentary on just about any topic related to CHCs.
 Use the search box above and use the weblinks featured below.

 Former CHC Handbook--Now THC Recommendations Packet

-The 2010 CHC Handbook has been replaced by a document called, THC Recommendations for CHCs, which is supplemented by educational material on this website.Use this website as an online handbook--searc for topics and become familiar with the webpages that feature CHC-specific content.
+The 2010 CHC Handbook has been replaced by a document called, THC Recommendations for CHCs, which is supplemented by educational material on this website.Use this website as an online handbook--search for topics and become familiar with the webpages that feature CHC-specific content.
 We no longer print formal handbooks; however, those who prefer hardcopy can print preferred pages.

 CHC Outreach staff prepared an orientation presentation, "Role of a CHC Appointee," that is located on the CHC Appointee Orientation Content webpage.
 In keeping with that presentation, we suggest that CHCs begin appointee orientation with an examination of statutory expectations for CHCs, and branch out to review the recommendations provided by THC staff.

 The orientation content webpage also highlights additional webmaterial that comments on a CHC's organizational structure and publications on organizational excellence.
 You'll notice that the body and bottom of each CHC-specific webpage provide web links to related information.
 Use these webpages to begin your journey through the educational material and information provided for CHCs on the THC website.